ePages-de/epages-docs/_posts/2016/2016-11-21-multitenancy-and-elasticsearch.md

 If you create too many aliases, you increase the size of your cluster state and might introduce a new bottleneck.
 The cluster state is transferred between nodes on every update and includes index, alias and mapping information.

-Another issue with using a shared index in general is that there is no complete data separation for scoring.
+Another issue with using a shared index in general, is that there is no complete data separation for scoring.
 The [inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Inverse_document_frequency), which is part of the scoring algorithm, is calculated across all documents.
 This means that documents of different tenants influence the scoring of results.